United States license plate designs and serial formats: Expiration date

 In some states, the month of expiration or the county of registration is incorporated into the plate's serial.
-The last number on a Massachusetts license plate indicates the month the vehicle's registration expires (for example, 1234 AB would expire in April, the fourth month; 0 indicates October expirations; and X and Y were used for November and December expirations, respectively, on commercial plates and pre-1978 passenger plates).
-The same applies to the first number or letter on West Virginia plates (1 to 9 for January through September, and O, N, and D for October, November, and December expirations, respectively).
-Additionally, the first letter of Missouri passenger plates denotes the month of expiration.
-The month's position within the calendar year corresponds to the letter's position within the alphabet; i.e. the letters progress from "A" and "B" for January to "Y" and "Z" for December.
+The last number on a Massachusetts license plate indicates the month the vehicle's registration expires.
+For example, the plate 6RUW 17 would expire in July, the seventh month.
+"0" indicates an October expiration, while "X" and "Y" were formerly used for November and December respectively.
+In a West Virginia license plate, the first character indicates the month of expiration (1-9 for January to September; "O", "N", and "D" for October, November, and December).
+Missouri also blocks out its license plate serials by month, though this is done alphabetically instead of numerically.